open-projects/CassOpt/README.md

 # CassOpt
-Optimization of mini-gene sequences with Minor Histocompatibility Antigenes
+The scripts for optimization of mini-gene sequences with Minor Histocompatibility Antigenes